Towards enriched universal algebra: More on Birkhoff subcategories

-$(3)$.
-Given any strong epimorphism $g\colon A\to B$ in $\Str(\mathbb L)$, we can consider as above the $(\ce,\cm)$ factorization of $Ug$ as above.
-Then, since this lifts to $g= me$ in $\Str(\mathbb L)$ where $m$ is a monomorphism ($U$ is conservative), it follows that $m$, and so also $Um$, is an isomorphism.
-Therefore $Ug$ coincides with its strong image, and is hence a strong epimorphism in $\cv$.\\ To conclude, it remains to show that every strong epimorphism is regular in $\Str(\mathbb L)$.
+To conclude, it remains to show that every strong epimorphism is regular in $\Str(\mathbb L)$.
 Given any such $g\colon A\to B$, we can consider its kernel pair $(h,k)\colon K\to A$; we ned to prove that $g$ is the coequalizer of $(h,k)$.
 For that, consider any other $\mathbb L$-structure $C$ and a map $t\colon A\to C$ with $th=tk$.
 By the arguments above $Ug$ is a (strong and hence) regular epimorphism; thus is the coequalizer of its kernel pair $(Uh,Uk)$.
 It follows that there exists a unique $s\colon UB\to UC$ for which $U(s\circ g)=Ut$.
 Using that the input arities of $\mathbb L$ are $\ce$-stable and that $Ug\in\ce$ (since maps in $\cm$ are monomorphisms, $\ce$ contains all strong epimorphisms), it is easy to see that $s$ is actually a map of $\mathbb L$-structures.
 This suffices to show that $g$ is a regular epimorphism. \end{proof}

 Thus we obtain: